malikashish8/vuln-go/README.md

 # Vuln-go

-Intentionially vulnerable go (golang) application to test coverage of SAST tools.
+Intentionally vulnerable go (golang) application to test coverage of SAST tools.

 All vulnerabilities are marked with `// vulnerability` in code.